You are using an outdated browser. Please upgrade your browser to improve your experience.

 You might need a power of attorney for a few reasons.

-It could be a temporary situation, for example if you're in hospital and need someone to help you look after things in day to day life such as paying utility bills or speaking to your bank.
+It could be a temporary situation.
+For example if you're in hospital and need someone to help you look after things like paying bills or speaking to your bank.

 Illnesses such as dementia, a stroke or serious injury can affect anyone's mental capacity at any time and at any age.